Should You Deadhead Irises? How To Deadhead Iris Plants

 As a result, one iris plant may have a different shape, size, or flower type from the next, and it can make caring for your irises a little tricky until you get the hang of their varied needs.

 Deadheading is the process of removing a spent flower to help the plant conserve resources and encourage further blooms.
+When done correctly, supporters of this method claim that plants will produce fuller, longer blooming periods.
+But what about irises?

-How To Deadhead Irises?
+How To Deadhead An Iris?

 “Do you deadhead irises” is a popular question of debate among plant enthusiasts.